 Oh, thinking of buying a house, eh?
 That’s interesting.
 Have you considered how much owning a house REALLY costs?

-When you are ready to buy a house, make sure you can afford the payments on a 15-year mortgage and DO NOT get an adjustable rate.
-ARM is a bad word when it comes to mortgages.
+When you are ready to buy a house, make sure you can afford the payments on a 15-year mortgage.

 3. Learn to Budget Early